SSLC

 NOTE: When using incremental operators like +=, *=, ++, -- compiler will use additional temp variable to get an array at penultimate level in order to avoid making the same chain of get_array calls twice.

 • (*) foreach loops: A shorthand method of looping over all elements in an array.
 Syntax is foreach (<symbol> in <expression>).
+You can declare variables in place by adding the variable keyword before the symbol name.

 • new: